suttarkar/election-analysis/README.md

   - **Diana DeGette**, who recieved **73.8%** of the vote and **272,892** votes total.

 ## Summary
 There are multiple ways the scripts can be modified for use in other elections.
 First, the different election races can be made into a column itself so we can view results of multiple elections at once.
-Second,
+Second, other columns such as state, party affiliation, etc can be made if we wanted to scale up to bigger elections.